Introduction

 Each step also has the following settings:

-- Approvers Required: The number of approvals needed to complete the step.
-Set to a specific number for partial approval (e.g., 2 of 5 approvers), or leave blank to require all assigned approvers.
+Approvers Required: The number of listed approvers required to approve before the step is marked as approved.
+Set to a specific number for partial approval (e.g., 2 of 5 assigned approvers), or leave blank to require all assigned approvers.
+If fewer approvers are assigned to the step than the number specified, all assigned approvers will be required.

 If a step has no roles or users assigned, it will auto-approve.
 Similarly, if a workflow has no steps at all, requests using that workflow will auto-approve.
 A step will also auto-approve if the requester is the only assigned approver and no escalation approvers are available, to maintain separation of duties.